```html Python SQLite - SQLite programming in Python

 7 Volkswagen 21600

-In our last example related to the metadata, we will list all tables in the ydb.db database.
+In our last example related to metadata, we list all tables in the ydb.db database by querying SQLite's internal schema table.

 list_tables.py